Yottabits/102shows/docs/reference.rst

 Structure
 =========

-#FIXME: explanation of the structure
+.. todo:: explanation of the structure

 Interface
 =========